YunoHost-Apps/grafana_ynh/README.md

 ---
 # Package description:

-* installs InfluxDB as timeseries database
+* installs InfluxDB as time series database
 * if the NetData package is installed, configures NetData to feed InfluxDB every minute
 * installs Grafana as dashboard server
 * creates a Grafana Data Source to fetch data from InfluxDB (and hence NetData!)